Swapnil-ingle/react-projects/README.md

 ## Birthday Reminder App

-[Click here to Interact](https://si-birthday-reminder.netlify.app/) A very basic app that displays birthdays from an array-list with a 'clear all' button.
+[Click here to Interact](https://si-birthday-reminder.netlify.app/)

+**Info:** A very basic app that displays birthdays from an array-list with a 'clear all' button.

 ### Learning Topic Engaged